Skip to content

 vcs_classify_repo

 For git repositories, further classifies by examining the remote URL.
-For example, the sase-github plugin claims repos with github.com URLs (returning "github"), while unclaimed repos fall through to the "bare_git" provider.
+For example, the sase-github plugin claims repos whose remote host is in the configured GitHub host set, returning "github" for github.com by default and for any hosts listed in github_hosts.
+Unclaimed repos fall through to the "bare_git" provider.
 This allows hosting-specific plugins to provide enhanced functionality (e.g., PR operations via gh CLI) without modifying the core.

 Troubleshooting